leanprover-community/lean4web/README.md

 This is a web version of Lean 4.
 In contrast to the [Lean 3 web editor](https://github.com/leanprover-community/lean-web-editor), in this web editor, the Lean server is running on a web server, and not in the browser.

+## Contribution

+If you experience any problems, or have feature requests, please open an issue here!
+PRs are welcome as well.

 ## Security
 Providing the use access to a Lean instance running on the server is a severe security risk.
 That is why we start the Lean server using [Bubblewrap](https://github.com/containers/bubblewrap).